erfg12/erfg12.github.io/_posts/2018-4-2-Make-Your-Own-Amiibo.md

 **A)** Download [this zip](https://storage.googleapis.com/newagesoldier_dot_com/Amiibo%20Print%20Templates.zip).
 Read the README.txt file in it.

 Don’t have an Android device with NFC capabilities?
 Here are some cheap ones on eBay.
-– If you buy these with bad IMEIs or cracked screens you can get them cheaper.
+> NOTE: If you buy these with bad IMEIs or cracked screens you can get them cheaper.

-– HTC EVO 4G LTE 16GB – $40 or less
+* HTC EVO 4G LTE 16GB – $40 or less
-– LG Escape 2 H443 8GB (not unlocked) – $40 or less
+* LG Escape 2 H443 8GB (not unlocked) – $40 or less
-– LG Lucid 3 VS876 8GB – $40 or less
+* LG Lucid 3 VS876 8GB – $40 or less

 [Tagmo app download.](https://github.com/HiddenRambler/TagMo/releases)